 Do You Need Assistance Paying Your Utility and/or Internet Bill?

 There are currently multiple programs available for households who may need assistance.
-Each program has its own criteria and some households may qualify for one or both programs, significantly reducing the cost of your monthly bill.
+Each program has its own criteria and some households may qualify for one or multiple programs, significantly reducing the cost of your monthly bill.

 Vermont Temporary Broadband Subsidy Program

 The Temporary Broadband Subsidy is now open to Vermonters who qualify and may require assistance paying their monthly internet bill.
 This temporary relief program is managed by the State of Vermont and is open to award monthly “grants” or credits to your Waitsfield and Champlain Valley Telecom bill to cover up to $40.00 per month on the Internet portion of your monthly bill.
 There is no guarantee that this program will continue after the December expiration date and the offer is only available while funds are available to cover these expenses

 For more information, program eligibility and to access the online application for the Vermont Temporary Broadband Subsidy program, visit Vermont Temporary Broadband Subsidy Program.

 The Emergency Broadband Benefit (EBB) program is a new FCC program to help households struggling to pay for internet service during the pandemic.
 This temporary benefit will help families with challenges such as working from home, distance learning, telehealth services, or simply connecting digitally with loved ones.The EBB will provide a discount of up to $50.00 per month towards broadband service for eligible households.
 The benefit is limited to one monthly service discount per household.

 For more information, program eligibility and to access the online application for the Emergency Broadband Benefit program, visit www.wcvt.com/ebb.

 You may also be eligible for discounted service through the Federal Lifeline Program.
 Lifeline is the FCC’s program to help make communications services more affordable for low-income consumers.